mrlecko/macgyver_mud/START_HERE.md

 ---

-## The Revelation (Part 4)
+## The Key Insight (Part 4)

+> **⚠️ Note**: See [ERRATA.md](ERRATA.md) - k≈0 is a design property, not natural emergence.

 The notebook builds to a climax around minute 42:

-**All simple skills have k≈0!**
+**All deliberately designed simple skills have k≈0 (by construction)!**

-This reveals that both exploration AND exploitation are specialists (just in opposite directions).
+This shows that both exploration AND exploitation can be specialists (just in opposite directions).
 The k-coefficient measures specialist vs generalist, not explore vs exploit.

-This insight opens the door to multi-objective skill design.
+This observation motivates the complementary multi-objective skill design.

 ---